HomeThe Irretrievable breakdown of marriage explainedDivorceThe Irretrievable breakdown of marriage explained

 What is the irretrievable breakdown of marriage?

-Following the introduction of the Divorce, Dissolution and Separation Act 2020 in April 2022, it is now possible to divorce on the ground of the irretrievable breakdown of marriage only.
+Following the introduction of no-fault divorce, it is now possible to divorce on the ground of the irretrievable breakdown of marriage only.
 All that is required now is a Statement of Irretrievable Breakdown of marriage declaring that the marriage has irretrievably broken down.
-No further evidence is required.
+No other evidence is required.

-The intention behind the new law was to make the decision to divorce a considered one, and that requiring separating couples to apportion blame served no purpose and usually made an ongoing conflict worse, and often led to poorer outcomes for children.
+The intention behind no fault divorce law is to make the decision to divorce a considered one, and that requiring separating couples to apportion blame served no purpose and usually made an ongoing conflict worse, and often led to poorer outcomes for children.

-The new law also introduced a 20-week waiting or (reflection period) before a couple can move on to the next stage of the divorce.
-The purpose of the 20-week reflection period is to act as a “safety valve” and give a couple the time to reflect on whether the marriage can be saved and whether there is the opportunity to effect a reconciliation.
+Under no fault divorce a 20-week cooling off period has been introduced before a couple can move on to the next stage of the divorce.
+The purpose of the 20-week period is to act as a “safety valve” and give a couple the time to reflect on whether the marriage can be saved and whether there is the opportunity to effect a reconciliation.

 How do you define the irretrievable breakdown of the marriage?